 2. Paying DTH and ISP bills

 You can pay the bill of Dish Home, WorldLink, Subisu, Vianet, Broadlink, and ADSL with the help of mobile apps.
-The procedure for paying bill is more or less same for all of the ISPs.
-All you have to do is fill up your mobile or landline number, Customer ID, username and the amount that you wish to pay.
-In ADSL you have to choose whether you have unlimited connection or volume based connection.
+The procedure for paying bills is more or less the same for all of the ISPs.
+All you have to do is fill up your mobile or landline number, Customer ID, username, and the amount that you wish to pay.
+In ADSL you have to choose whether you have an unlimited connection or volume-based connection.

 3. Mobile Balance Top-Up

 Mobile recharge is probably the most used service offered by all the e-wallets in Nepal.
 You no longer need to go to the nearby shop to buy a recharge card, scratch it, and dial the recharge codes.
 Simply fill up your mobile number in the app menu and your mobile will be recharged.

 4. Movie Ticketing and Airline Ticketing

 Gone are the days of staying in a long queue to buy a ticket for movies, and visit travel agents for airline ticketing.
 These days, you can simply book tickets for your favorite movie from home, select a particular seat in the theater, and pay for the ticket from the mobile wallet app itself.
 You can simply take a screenshot of the ticket thus rendered on your phone and show it to enter the theater.
 Looks simple and interesting, isn’t it?

 Khalti recently tied-up with the popular international hotel aggregator, OYO to make hotel booking easier for Nepalese.
 Now, you no longer need to go to an individual hotel’s website to make hotel reservations.
 Furthermore, you can make one-touch payments for hotel rooms through Khalti wallet for both app and web-based bookings.